The Emptiest Arms in the World

-"The Emptiest Arms in the World" is a song written and performed by American country music artist Merle Haggard and The Strangers.
+"The Emptiest Arms in the World" is a song written and recorded by American country music artist Merle Haggard and The Strangers.
 It was released in March 1973 as the second single from the album I Love Dixie Blues.
 The song peaked at number three on the U.S. Billboard Hot Country Singles chart.
 It reached number twelve on the Canadian RPM Country Tracks.